 Does the application perform proper bounds checking?

-Are server-side and client-side component current and secure?
+Are server-side and client-side components current and secure?